 Match: Ivory Coast vs Malawi

-With some of the world’s biggest stars, among them Didier Drogba and Kolo Touré, due to play in this 2010 World Cup qualifier, some supporters outside the stadium began pushing, for fear that they would miss the start of the match.
-In an attempt to control the fans, police fired tear gas into the crowd, and 19 people died in the resulting stampede.
+As some of the world’s biggest stars, including Didier Drogba and Kolo Touré, were due to play in this 2010 World Cup qualifier, some supporters outside the stadium began pushing, fearing they would miss kick-off.

 Port Said Stadium – Egypt, 1 February 2012